 When I’m designing a bag, I’m not really designing a bag.

 I’m not thinking about how can I best solve a person’s needs, what is the best bag to suit their day to day work.
 That project is important and honorable but it is not my task here.
-Though I am making work for people.
+Though I am making pieces for people.

 I’m aiming to create ordinary experiences of bliss.
 An experience like, "I can’t believe how soft this suede is – I want to pet it all the time."
-Or, "this shape is so cool and weird, I love interacting with it - the way it moves between this shape and that shape.
-It makes me feel good to pick it up and drape it on my shoulder or to see it hung on my coat hook."
+Or, "this shape is so fresh yet familiar, I love having it by my side."
+Or, "It makes me feel happy to see the way this form drapes from my coat hook."